e271828e/Flight.jl/docs/notes/design/framework_spec.md

 FlightCore's [periphery](#g-periphery) is one big lock: `SimControl` and the live `Model`, guarded by `io_lock`, with one task per attached interface reading or mutating the model under it (sim.jl).
-The lock does enforce [§8.3][s8-3]'s [boundary](#g-boundary)-visibility rule — it is only ever free between steps — but its costs are structural:

-- **The loop's frame budget is hostage to its readers.** A slow GUI frame or a stalled `extract_output` holds the lock and the sim cannot step; blocking time is indistinguishable from overrun in any accounting.
-- **Input timing is scheduler-determined and unrecorded.** Writes land between whichever boundaries the OS interleaving produced; there is no defined input [trace](#g-trace), so [§8.7][s8-7]'s bit-identical [replay](#g-replay) is unachievable *in principle* for interactive runs.
+The lock does enforce [§8.3][s8-3]'s [boundary](#g-boundary)-visibility rule — it is only ever free between steps — but transplanting it here was rejected on three structural costs (row 22), of which one is load-bearing for everything below: under a lock, input timing is scheduler-determined and unrecorded, so there is no defined input [trace](#g-trace) and [§8.7][s8-7]'s bit-identical [replay](#g-replay) is unachievable *in principle* for interactive runs.
-- **It protects an idiom that no longer exists.** `assign_input!` and GUI widgets poke the live model; under the immutable [signal table](#g-signal-table) there is nothing to poke — the periphery needs a defined write path regardless.

 The replacement has five planes.
 (Vocabulary, anchored here: a **frame** is one iteration of the loop — [drain](#g-drain), integrate, boundary sequence, publication — the